grueki/RFC913-SFTP/README.md

 **Server Setup**

 1. Open a new command prompt
-2. Change directory to the `RFC 913/Server` directory
+2. Change directory to the `RFC913-SFTP/Server` directory
-3. (First time only) Execute the following command to give `./run.sh` permission: `chmod +x ./run.sh`
+3. (First time only) You may need to execute the following command to give `./run.sh` permission: `chmod +x ./run.sh`
 4. Execute the 'run' script with `./run.sh` to start the server

 **Client Setup**

 1. Open a new command prompt
-2. Change directory to the `RFC 913/Client` directory
+2. Change directory to the `RFC913-SFTP/Client` directory
-3. (First time only) Execute the following command to give `./run.sh` permission: `chmod +x ./run.sh`
+3. (First time only) You may need to execute the following command to give `./run.sh` permission: `chmod +x ./run.sh`
 4. Execute the 'run' script with `./run.sh` to start the client

 The login information can be found below.
 These logins are informed by the `/Server/login.txt` file.